Chris Baur

-Christopher Frank Baur (born 28 May 1942) is Scottish broadcast journalist.
+Christopher Frank Baur (born 28 May 1942) is a Scottish broadcast journalist.
 Between 1985 and 1988, he was the editor of The Scotsman newspaper.

 Education

 Baur was educated at Dalhousie Preparatory School and Strathallan School in Perthshire, Scotland.

 Career

-Chris Baur joined the Scotsman as a copy boy in 1960 and trained as a journalist, becoming the industrial reporter in 1963 as well as covering Scottish politics from 1972.
+Chris Baur joined The Scotsman as a copy boy in 1960 and trained as a journalist, becoming the industrial reporter in 1963 as well as covering Scottish politics from 1972.

-In 1973 he was appointed Scottish ≠ correspondent of the Financial Times and political correspondent of BBC Scotland.
+In 1973 he was appointed Scottish correspondent of the Financial Times and political correspondent of BBC Scotland.
 During this period, he made a programme for BBC Two called "Power of Scotland" which won the Royal Television Society's Journalism Award for the 'best current affairs documentary programme' of 1978.

-In 1978 he became an assistant editor at the Scotsman writing on politics and economic affairs.
-Between 1983 and 1985 he was deputy editor, then editor, of The Scotsman newspaper from 1985 to 1988.
+In 1978 he became an assistant editor at The Scotsman, writing on politics and economic affairs.
+Between 1983 and 1988 he was its deputy editor, then editor.
 From 1988 to 1994 he again worked at the Financial Times.

-Between 1990 and 1994 he was also the editor of Scottish Business Insider and became managing director of the Edinburgh-based Insider Group - a subsidiary of Trinity Mirror.
+Between 1990 and 1994 he was also the editor of Scottish Business Insider and became managing director of the Edinburgh-based Insider Group – a subsidiary of Trinity Mirror.
 Baur was one of the team of four directors who sold Scottish Business Insider magazine and its spin-offs to the Daily Record in 2001.